ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 ## Introduction

-<p><span class="firstcharacter">R</span>ecently I've been learning game development in Godot, and one my early
+<p><span class="firstcharacter">R</span>ecently I've been learning game
-barriers is understanding the idea behind Nodes and Scenes.
+development in Godot, and one of my early barriers is understanding the idea behind Nodes and Scenes.
 What helped me get past this initial hump is by comparing it to something I usually do: cooking!</p>

 For me, cooking is about **organizing ingredients into a more complex form.** Put cooked rice, garlic, and butter in a pan, and you have